 Despite the most diligent oral hygiene and routine dental care, dental emergencies can occur- and often at the most inconvenient of times.
 Ridgetop Dental makes every effort to see both current and new patients the same day for a dental emergency:

 - Chipped front tooth or teeth

 - Mouth/jaw pain that prevents you from sleeping

 - Broken Dentures

 If you are experiencing a dental emergency, contact us at (571) 313-7010 as soon as possible for instructions on how best to proceed and minimize further damage.

-Dr. Datta Malyavantham and his associates in our Sterling and Reston dentist offices provide comprehensive diagnosis and treatment for both common and complex dental emergencies.
+Dr. Datta Malyavantham and his associates in our Sterling, VA and Reston, VA dentist offices provide comprehensive diagnosis and treatment for both common and complex dental emergencies.
 We offer flexible office hours Monday through Friday and have an answering service that will contact our dentist on call when the office is closed.
 Some of our unique dental service offerings include:

 - Same Day Appointments

 Wonderful experience!
 Couldn’t be happier with my visit.
 Friendly staff, professional and gentle with the work that was done.
 I was able to get an appointment for emergency dental work the same day!
 Highly recommended …… Coming from someone who has avoided the dentist for years.
 Chad K.